WALDORF EDUCATIONAL PHILOSOPHY

 WALDORF EDUCATIONAL PRINCIPLES

-Waldorf education is based on the unique pedagogical insights and philosophy of Rudolf Steiner.
+Waldorf education is based on the unique pedagogical insights and philosophy, known as anthroposophy, of Rudolf Steiner.
 The pedagogy is oriented to developmental stages and brings age-appropriate content, which engages and challenges the students’ growing and changing capacities.
 At Acorn Hill we seek to support and encourage the holistic and integrated development of each human being’s unique creative potential.

 Kindergarten mixed-age and Pre-K classes are play-based programs with pre-academic activities that provide a solid and integrated base for academic work in the grades.
 Play is the young child’s natural way to develop physically and socially.
 Child-directed play activity also strengthens imagination and attention span.